Conyegwara/OIBSIP-/README.md

 5. Detect and flag potential outliers for critical numerical variables.

 #### Data Source and cleaning
+The dataset used is titled Airbnb_dataset.csv, which contains 48,895 entries across 16 columns representing Airbnb listings.
-- Data Source: New York City Airbnb Open Dataset https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data
+- Data Source: - <a href="https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data">Data source</a>
+- Dataset used: - <a href="https://github.com/Conyegwara/OIBSIP-/blob/main/Airbnb_dataset.xlsx">Dataset</a>